pariyatti/kosa/doc/arch/adr-006-try-clojure.md

 ## Consequences

 1. Clojure is a more friendly language for developers and has a wider community of willing volunteers.
-2. Clojure is a better language to work with both Neo4j (if we choose that database) and Crux (which we are currently evaluating in parallel).
+2. Clojure is a better language to work with both Neo4j (if we choose that database) and XTDB (which we are currently evaluating in parallel).
 3. Clojure libraries required in the Pariyatti library are much less burdensome than the equivalent Ruby libraries.